San Francisco in One Day

 Hyde Street Pier

-Just down the street from Fisherman’s Wharf is Hyde St. Pier, that offers great views looking back on the city.
+Just down the street from Fisherman’s Wharf is Hyde St. Pier, which offers great views looking back on the city.
 We saw beautiful ships, that you could also tour for a price, and captured great shots of the Ghirardelli factory.
 We also noticed, after some shock and disbelief, that a public beach was located right here and swimmers could be seen darting in and around the great ships and docks.

 The Palace of Fine Arts